adamsaka/EffectsTown-Watercolour/README.md

 Details: [https://www.effects.town/effects/watercolour-texture/](https://www.effects.town/effects/watercolour-texture/)

 This is a simple plug-in I built test intergrating OpenFX and After Effects into the same source tree.
-(There are some web hosts in this source tree which may not be operational)

 ## License: